DNN-Connect/razor-blade/docs/htmltags.tag.md

 ### Modifying Tag Attributes

 1. `Attr(name, [value], [separator])`
-add an attribute - if it already exists, it will append the value to the existing attribute.
+add an attribute - if it already exists, it will replace the value, unless a separator is specified which will then append the new value.
      * `name` _`string`, required_
      * `value` _`string` | `object` | `null`, optional_
      `Objects` will be JSON serialized; `null` will result in the attribute being added without a value, like `disabled`